-Susan MacEachron is the Chief Financial Officer of Trinity Church Wall Street, an Episcopal parish that has been a part of New York City since 1697.
+Susan MacEachron recently retired from her position of Chief Financial Officer of Trinity Church Wall Street, an Episcopal parish that has been a part of New York City since 1697.
 Prior to joining Trinity in 2010, Susan was a Managing Director at JPMorgan Chase and the CFO for the Marketing & Communications Department and Treasurer of the JPMorgan Chase Foundation.
 She has a B.A. from Brandeis University and a J.D. from Boston University School of Law.
-She is a member of the Board of Directors of Concert Artists Guild, an organization devoted to nurturing the careers of young classical musicians, and is the President and Subscription Manager for Norfolk Now.
+She is Chair of the Board of Directors of Concert Artists Guild, an organization devoted to nurturing the careers of young classical musicians, and is the Treasurer and Subscription Manager for Norfolk Now.
 She joined the Great Mountain Forest board in 2013.

 Anne C. Childs